 I politely ask, what have I done wrong, but no one can tell me what crime I have committed.

 If you are a tourist entering the UK and detained, this is what you can expect…

 Mug Shot room

-As the back detainment area was under renovation, the two officers took me to a little dark and dingy room.
-Imagine a film set for an old crappy Detective Movie and you get the picture…
+As the back detainment area is under renovation, the two officers lead me to a dark and dingy small room.

 Sounds comfy?
-Think again, I was not allowed to leave this room.
-The assurance of this is a two-way large window with Security Officers looking out at me…
+Think again, I am not allowed to leave this room.
+The assurance of this is a two-way large window with several security officers looking out at me…

-I was not allowed my mobile phone, so he took the number and contacted my partner advising that he was to phone on the hour for an update.
-I was read some rules and advised that at anytime during detainment, if I wanted a hot meal, then I could request one.
-He could not tell me for how long I would be detained.
-I was not allowed to contact anyone.
+I am not allowed my mobile phone, so my partner’s number is recorded again, then he phoned my partner advising that he should phone on the hour for an update.
+I am read some rules and advised that at anytime during detainment, if I want a hot meal, then I can request one but he can’t tell me for how long I would be detained.

 This is starting to unfold like something out of a Border Force Control series on TV…now I am bloody concerned!